54th Massachusetts Infantry Regiment: Battle of Fort Wagner

+Deployment in Florida

 Battle of Olustee

+The 54th saw action in the Battle of Olustee, which was fought in Baker County, Florida, on February 20, 1864.
+It was the largest battle fought in Florida during the war.
+Union General Truman Seymour had landed troops at Jacksonville and aimed chiefly to disrupt the Confederate food supply.
+Meeting little resistance, he proceeded towards the state capital, Tallahassee, against orders since he assumed that he would face only the small Florida militia.
+Confederates in Charleston sent reinforcements under General Alfred H. Colquitt, and the two armies collided near Ocean Pond in Olustee.

+The Union forces were repulsed and retreated to Jacksonville.
+Some were garrisoned there to occupy territory.
+Other troops were transferred to other more active areas, where they were needed.

-Under the command of now-Colonel Edward Hallowell, the 54th fought a rear-guard action covering the Union retreat to Jacksonville, Florida after their defeat at the Battle of Olustee.
+Under the command of now-Colonel Edward Hallowell, the 54th fought a rear-guard action covering the Union retreat to Jacksonville, Florida, after their defeat at the Battle of Olustee.
 During the retreat they, along with the 35th United States Colored Troops, were able to repulse the Confederate advance and secure the Union withdrawal to Jacksonville.
 The 54th Massachusetts was sent up from the reserves into the fight as the seventh New Hampshire and Eighth Colored Troops broke into retreat.
 It was here that their delaying action covered the withdrawal of the Union forces, with the 54th Massachusetts expending over 20,000 rounds of ammunition.
 After the Battle there was a large number of wounded soldiers and abandoned equipment from the 54th Massachusetts, as well as the Federal Cavalry, and part of the 7th Connecticut.
 Fortunately for the Union forces, the Confederate pursuit of their massive retreat was poorly executed, and the Union soldiers were able to retreat to safety.
 While retreating, the unit was suddenly ordered to counter-march back to Ten Mile station.
 The locomotive of a train carrying wounded Union soldiers had broken down, and the wounded were in danger of capture.
 When the 54th arrived, the men attached ropes to the engine and cars and manually pulled the train approximately 3 mi to Camp Finegan, where horses were secured to help pull the train.
 After that, the train was pulled by both men and horses to Jacksonville for a total distance of 10 mi.
-It took forty-two hours to pull the train that distance.
+It took 42 hours to pull the train that distance.
 The Union army successfully retreated to Jacksonville two days after the battle on February 22.
 By the end of the ordeal, from the arrival of the 54th Massachusetts to Olustee, the fighting of the battle, and then the retreat back to Jacksonville, the troops had marched roughly 120 miles in a span of four and a half days, causing exhaustion within the regiment.